 These are all major players in the CDN industry.
 Each can be an effective tool.
 However, there are clear strengths and weaknesses among these platforms.
 This blog will compare these platforms based on size, geographic distribution, bandwidth, video-related features, and pricing.

-Hopefully, this blog will educate you on how these top CDN services providers compare.
-Additionally, we’ll offer an alternative to Amazon’s Cloudfront, CloudFlare, and Akamai CDN at the end of this article.
+Hopefully, this blog will educate you on how these top CDN service providers compare.
+Additionally, we’ll offer an alternative to Amazon’s Cloudfront, Cloudflare, and Akamai CDN at the end of this article.
 Spoiler alert: that may be the best option for most live video stream, so skip to the end if you want our recommendation!

 Today, 63% of people ages 18-34 are watching live-streaming content regularly.
 That video takes up a massive amount of bandwidth.
 Delivering that much data to viewers represents a complex logistical challenge.

 So what exactly is a CDN?
 A CDN is a network of servers that are set up to deliver content.
 This could be video content, text, images, downloads, or other files.
 However, this article will focus on video streams.

 A CDN is made up of servers and data centers located in a distributed network.
 When a video stream is distributed via a CDN network, it is taken from the origin server and cached dynamically on the servers located nearest to where the content is being accessed.

 For example, if a given stream of a basketball game is popular in New York, servers located in or nearby New York will cache that stream.
 Viewers will be re-routed to the optimal CDN server by complex algorithms.

 In this way, no one server is overloaded.
 If a given server is close to capacity, traffic is shifted to other servers.
 This system of geographic proximity also minimizes the time spent navigating the network.
 All in all, this ensures that viewers get a fast viewing experience.